 Courtois Cardiovascular Biorepository

-Heart disease is any condition that affects the structure and/or function of the heart.
+Heart disease is any condition which affects the structure and/or function of the heart.
 There are different types of conditions.
-Some of the most common are:
+Some of the more common conditions are:

 - disease of the blood vessels (known as coronary artery disease);